ImperialCollegeLondon/Visual2/README.md

 ## Licensing

 No license while still closed source in imperialcollege.
-Will be MIT licensed when opened up.

 The project (when published) will use a GPLv3 license with possible exceptions granted on application to the project owner.
 That allows use in commercial products under negotiated conditions, whilst also ensuring that all code remains open.